 Review this page before each registration.
 The rules and policies will evolve as the program grows.

 - Street cars on street tires.
-Sorry, no SUV’s, Minivans, or Truck’s.
+Sorry, NO SUV’s, Minivans, Trucks, or 2018-up Dodge Demon.

 - Roll bars are mandatory for all convertibles.
 Removable Hard Tops are not for rollover protection.